Sandyford businesses urge council to abandon rate hike proposal

 Sandyford Business District has called on Dun Laoghaire-Rathdown Council (DLRCC) to abandon its proposal to increase commercial rates for businesses from next year.

-The council is expected to vote to increase rates by 4 per cent to fund its annual budget for 2020 and reduce its deficit, estimated to be in region of €10 million.
+The council is expected to vote to increase rates by 4 per cent to fund its annual budget for 2020 and reduce its deficit, estimated to be in region of €10 million, at a general meeting on Thursday.

 However, the umbrella group for Sandyford businesses said the move would place considerable financial strain on businesses in the area.